azer/homepage/posts/2018-08-13-10-linux-commands-that-will-save-your-time.md

 Y=1353
 ```

 Hopefully this post had some commands that you found useful.
-You can share your feedback with me by [e-mail](mailto:azer@roadbeats.com).
+You can share your feedback with me by [e-mail](mailto:azer@roadbeats.com),
+or [send a pull request](https://github.com/azer/homepage) if you think there could be some improvements!

 Cheers.